Higher-rank instantons sheaves on Fano threefolds: Fano threefolds with curvilinear Kuznetsov component

-We briefly treat the cases of those Fano threefolds $X$ whose Kutsnetsov component $\Ku(X)\subset D^b(X)$ is equivalent to the derived category $D^b(\Gamma)$ of a curve $\Gamma$, briefly, $X$ has a curvilinear Kuznetsoc component.
+We briefly treat the cases of those Fano threefolds $X$ whose Kuznetsov component $\Ku(X)\subset D^b(X)$ is equivalent to the derived category $D^b(\Gamma)$ of a curve $\Gamma$, briefly, $X$ has a curvilinear Kuznetsov component.
 These are the Del Pezzo threefold $Y_4$ of degree 4 and the prime Fano threefolds $X_g$ of genus $g\in\{7,9,10\}.$